 The Trustee may need to sell off assets in order to recover funds to pay off creditors.
 With the Trustee being appointed, the Bankrupt has legal obligations that include the disclosure of any change in circumstances that relate or may impact the situation or bankruptcy.
 This includes providing information such as bank statements, files and other records that the Trustee may request of you.

 In addition, entering bankruptcy may also have an effect on your income, employment and business.
 Earning over a certain amount of income may mean that you will need to make compulsory payments to your Trustee.
-If you lose or job, have a change of employment or there is a change of income, these circumstances must be communicated back to the Trustee.
+If you lose your job, have a change of employment or there is a change of income, these circumstances must be communicated back to the Trustee.

 Unfortunately, entering bankruptcy does not necessarily mean that all debts are cleared or you are exempt from all debts.
 There are exclusions to the debt relief that someone may seek under bankruptcy, this includes; court penalties or fines, child support, Government student loans, debts that are incurred after the bankruptcy begins and debts that are undecided between the bankrupt and the creditor (also known as unliquidated debts).

 There are also secured debts (or debts that are tied to assets) that need to be managed.
 This includes instances such as a mortgage over a house, the secured creditor (commonly a bank that has issued the mortgage loan) has the security over the house.
 If a bankrupt is not making the repayments, the secured creditor has the right to take possession of that property they have the security over.
 As a consequence, being a bankrupt, you do need to comply and be of assistance to the secured creditor during this asset recovery.
+Learn more about property in bankruptcy here.

 There are also different types of debt including joint debts, company debts and overseas debts, all of which are treated individually.
 It is important and your obligation to disclose all debts and all creditors as part of your bankruptcy to your Trustee.